Asabeneh/30-Days-Of-Python/readme.md

 ![Indentation Error](./images/indentation.png)

+### Formatted Strings
+In order to print or use strings that require a lot of variables or constants, you can use place f before the double quotes and wrap the name of the variables or constants in braces {} thus reducing the need for concatenating strings.

+**Example: Multi-variable String**
+fav_food="rice", age=14, name="Asabenah"
+string=f"My name is {name}, I'm {age} and I adore {fav_food}"
 ### Comments

 Comments are very important to make the code more readable and to leave remarks in our code.
 Python does not run comment parts of our code.